jgraettinger/blog/vs-mat.md

 either happens as an atomic operation, or doesn't happen at all.

-Transactions are tolerant to machine and availability zone failures.
-If a process dies, another process will pick up right where it left off with no delay.
 This lets Flow tackle transaction processing workloads, like validating an account has sufficient balance, where you *really* don't want to forget the outcome of a decision you've made.

-It also means Flow is naturally durable to legitimate races that arise, say where a pricing change and customer order happen at the same time:
+It also means Flow is well behaved to the legitimate races that arise, say where a pricing change and customer order happen at the same time.
 Flow will pick an ordering and it won't forget it.

 Materialize, however, *does* forget the relative order across restarts.